artsandmetaphysics/goodlifeodyssey/_documents/the-big-picture.md

 2. All good ways of talking must be consistent with one another and with the world.
 3. Our purposes in the moment determine the best way of talking.

 The poetic component is a recognition that many human concepts, such as person, cause, choice, reason, justice, morality, and meaning, while not *fundamental* are still *real* and are worthy of our consideration.
-There is also a warning that we should not apply these higher-level concepts in innappropriate ways.
+There is also a warning that we should not apply these higher-level concepts in inappropriate ways.

 Carrol’s discussion of determinism and free-will is a good example of how poetic naturalism combines deep ontological truths with everyday language: